Board of Directors

 Director B: TIMOTHY BYRNES

-Timothy Byrnes is an entrepreneur managing a business specialized in international parcel delivery.
-He and his partner Gaetane Parent have been active in the Congregation for over two years.
+Timothy Byrnes is an US-born entrepreneur managing a business specialized in international parcel delivery.
+He and his partner Gaetane Parent have been active in the Congregation for nearly three years.